adap/flower/doc/source/explanation-flower-architecture.rst

    Hub-and-spoke topology in federated learning (one server, multiple clients).

-In a real-world deployment, we typcially want to run different projects on such a federation.
+In a real-world deployment, we typically want to run different projects on such a federation.
 Each project could use different hyperparameters, different model architectures, different aggregation strategies, or even different machine learning frameworks like PyTorch and TensorFlow.

 This is why, in Flower, both the server side and the client side are split into two parts.
 One part is long-lived and responsible for communicating across the network, the other part is short-lived and executes task-specific code.

 A Flower `server` consists of **SuperLink** and ``ServerApp``:

 -  **SuperLink**: a long-running process that forwards task instructions to clients (SuperNodes) and receives task results back.

 -  ``ServerApp``: a short-lived process with project-spcific code that customizes all server-side aspects of federated learning systems (client selection, client configuration, result aggregation).
 This is what AI researchers and AI engineers write when they build Flower apps.

-A Flower `client` consists of SuperNode and ``ClientApp``:
+A Flower `client` consists of **SuperNode** and ``ClientApp``:

 -  **SuperNode**: a long-running process that connects to the SuperLink, asks for tasks, executes tasks (for example, "train this model on your local data") and returns task results back to the SuperLink.

 -  ``ClientApp``: a short-lived process with project-specific code that customizes all client-side aspects of federated learning systems (local model training and evaluation, pre- and post-processing).
 This is what AI researchers and AI engineers write when they build Flower apps.

 Why SuperNode and SuperLink?
 Well, in federated learning, the clients are the actual stars of the show.
 They hold the training data and they run the actual training.
 This is why Flower decided to name them **SuperNode**.
 The **SuperLink** is then responsible for acting as the `missing link` between all those SuperNodes.

 .. figure:: ./_static/flower-architecture-basic-architecture.svg
    :align: center